- Academic Affairs

 UMB offers emergency information for our faculty, staff, students, and affiliates.
 You can read about signing up for and managing your UMB Alerts account, finding out what to expect in a shelter-in-place situation, and much more.

 UMB Alerts is the system used by the Emergency Management Team at the University of Maryland, Baltimore (UMB) to notify the campus community about emergencies and weather-related closings.
 UMB Alerts messages are sent out via registered phones, email accounts, and SMS text message.
-In order to receive the most timely alerts, register your cellphone number with UMB Alerts.
+To receive the most timely alerts, register your cellphone number with UMB Alerts.

 If you are a member of the UMB faculty or staff, or a student, you are automatically enrolled in UMB Alerts with your University email and/or phone number.
 In addition, you may choose to provide a personal email address, phone number, or cellphone number (for SMS text message alerts).